NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Dire Form.md

 Your hybrid shape is a hulking beast.
-While in your hybrid shape, you gain the effects of [[Enlarge|Enlarge]].
+While in your hybrid shape, you gain the effects of [[Spells/Enlarge|Enlarge]].

-*Source: Pathfinder Lost Omens: Ancestry Guide*
+*Source: Pathfinder Lost Omens Ancestry Guide*
 *OGL*